Kaljurand/Arvutaja/README.md

 The arithmetical and measurement unit conversion expressions are also evaluated by Arvutaja itself.

-Arvutaja uses grammar-based speech recognition and is largely defined by the Action-grammar developed in the separate Grammars-project (<http://kaljurand.github.com/Grammars/>).
+Arvutaja uses grammar-based speech recognition and is largely defined by the Action-grammar developed in the separate Grammars-project (<http://kaljurand.github.io/Grammars/>).
 This grammar defines which input languages and expressions are supported.

 Download
 --------

-There are currently two versions of Arvutaja, which differ in their UIs and how they use the speech recognizer.
+There are currently two versions of Arvutaja.
+They use the same underlying grammar but differ in their UIs and how they use the speech recognizer.

-  - v0.6.00, requires Android v4+
+  - v0.5+, requires Android v4+
-  - v0.4.06, requires Android v1.6+
+  - v0.4.06, requires Android v1.6+ (not maintained)

 APK-packages for both versions are available via [Google Play](https://play.google.com/store/apps/details?id=ee.ioc.phon.android.arvutaja) and [GitHub Releases](https://github.com/Kaljurand/Arvutaja/releases).